 My feet hit the floor as he lets go of my shirt, and I plant a second kick on that knee making sure I break the fucking thing this time.
 Once he’s down at a level I can work with, I put three rapid punches to the base of his skull, and that’s all for him.
 I realize I still have a hunk of his nose in my teeth, so I spit it onto his shirt.
 Maybe Doc can sew it back on.
 Don’t really care though.

 I stand up and look around as the last of the water clears from my eyes.
 He still hits like a mule.
 I’m just better at taking a punch now than I was the last time he hit me.
+Once I can see, I grab what’s left of his beer and wash the blood out of my mouth.

 “Thank you,” said a voice so soft and gentle I’m actually surprised I heard it over the noise of the bar.